Mizna: Twin Cities Arab Film Festival

-Mizna's Twin Cities Arab Film Festival (TCAFF) was launched in 2003, with the aim of showcasing the contemporary cinema of the Arab and Arab diasporic world from emerging, independent, and established filmmakers.
-A major goal of the TCAFF is to provide a space for films that reflect the Arab and Arab American community in all its complexity, and not in the simplistic and stereotyped ways they are often represented in mainstream Western film and media.
-Each year, the TCAFF screens curated narrative and documentary features, as well as a selection of curated short films.
-Mizna has presented many first screenings of films in Minnesota via TCAFF, and occasionally national premieres.
-The film festival format includes post-viewing audience discussions led by invited film artists, which serve to directly engage the audience in the artistry and ideas of screened films.
-From 2005 to 2013, the film festival was held at The Heights theatre in Columbia Heights, Minnesota.
+Mizna's Twin Cities Arab Film Festival (TCAFF) launched in 2003, with the aim of showcasing the contemporary cinema of the Arab and Arab diasporic world's emerging, independent, and established filmmakers.
+A major goal of the TCAFF is to provide a space for films that reflect the Arab and Arab American community in all its complexity, not in the simplistic, stereotyped ways they are often represented in mainstream Western film and media.
+Each year, the TCAFF screens curated narrative and documentary features and a selection of curated short films.
+Mizna has presented many first screenings of films in Minnesota via TCAFF, and occasionally U.S. premieres.
+The film festival format includes post-viewing audience discussions led by invited film artists.
+From 2005 to 2013, the festival was held at The Heights theatre in Columbia Heights, Minnesota.
 Since 2014, it has been held at St Anthony Main Theater in Minneapolis in collaboration with the Minneapolis St. Paul Film Society.
 In December 2020, Mizna presented the first fully online Arab Film Fest Collab (AFFC) in collaboration with the Arab American National Museum (AANM), the Arab Film and Media Institute (AFMI), and ArteEast.

-Funding & Awards
+Funding and awards

-Mizna was named a Regional Cultural Treasure in 2021 by the Ford Foundation and McKnight Foundation and is the recipient of several cultural awards, including multiple Knight Arts Challenge Awards, the Ordway's Sally Award for Social Impact (2018), and Best Nonprofit in Citypages’ Best of the Twin Cities (2020).
-Funders and supporters of Mizna include the Academy of Motion Picture Arts and Sciences, McKnight Foundation, St. Paul Cultural STAR Program, National Endowment for the Arts, Minnesota State Arts Board, Metropolitan Regional Arts Council, Center for Arab American Philanthropy, National Network for Arab American Communities, and Knight Foundation.
+Mizna was named a Regional Cultural Treasure in 2021 by the Ford Foundation and McKnight Foundation and has received several cultural awards, including multiple Knight Arts Challenge Awards, the Ordway's Sally Award for Social Impact (2018), and Best Nonprofit in City Pages's Best of the Twin Cities (2020).
+Mizna's funders and supporters include the Academy of Motion Picture Arts and Sciences, McKnight Foundation, St. Paul Cultural STAR Program, National Endowment for the Arts, Minnesota State Arts Board, Metropolitan Regional Arts Council, Center for Arab American Philanthropy, National Network for Arab American Communities, and Knight Foundation.